jmyerston/NEReus/README.md

 ### LANGUAGE

-The category **LANGUAGE** includes terms that refers both to languages and dialects of any language.
+The category **LANGUAGE** includes terms that denote both languages and the dialects of any language.

 ### PLACE